kg-beyond-triple/kg-beyond-triple/README.md

-# ACL 2023 Tutorial: Retrieval-based Language Models and Applications
+# CIKM 2023 Tutorial: Reasoning beyond Triples: Recent Advances in Knowledge Graph Embeddings

 The code is adapted from the [Nerfies website](https://nerfies.github.io).